Skip to content

 #Dell XPS 17

 The XPS 17 has a 17-inch UHD+ touchscreen at 3840×2400, which means roughly 4.6 million pixels of working area.
-We tested an early build with the Core i9-12900HK and 32 GB of RAM.
-It refreshed our 14-tab financial model almost instantly and stayed cool through a 10-minute pivot recalc.
+Configured with the Core i9-12900HK and 32 GB of RAM, it refreshes a 14-tab financial model quickly and holds its clock through long pivot recalcs thanks to its larger cooling system.
 It’s heavy at 5.5 lb and not a daily commute machine, but a desk-anchored analyst will appreciate the screen.

 Check Price at Amazon